imsathiya17/imsathiya17/README.md

 When I'm not building or learning new tech, you'll find me listening to music, playing tennis, or catching a game of cricket.

 **Let’s build something awesome together!**

-You can copy, tweak, or further personalize this as you wish.
-It frames you as a skilled, current, and approachable engineer—perfect for your GitHub profile!